salomon-thomas/pdf_viewer/README.md

 Detail page  This page Displayes the list of PDFs uploaded and avalable in the system.
 The user can view his/her documents and upload new documents.
 The uploaded documents can be deleted.

+Refer fam_icon_action image in public folder to understand actions assosiated with icons.

 About the system design and code
 System is fully OOP and few design patterns are used with MVC architecture.
 I used Mysql database with 3 tables. (users, tokens & country) tokens table is used to store token needed to verify the account and password reset.
 It is related with users table with FK user_id.